 The gap between our experience as patients in healthcare and as consumers in almost every other sphere of our lives has become a yawning chasm.
 This is the first of two posts exploring the potential of patient portals to help engage patients and transform healthcare delivery.

-To blog is to know that inevitably you will be wrong.
+To commentary is to know that inevitably you will be wrong.
 You will likely be embarrassed when looking back from the future with the advantage of hindsight.
 So why am I doing it?